 The Phantom is one of the most popular syndicated newspaper comic-strips of all time.
 It was the creation of Lee Falk, a 23 year-old advertising copywriter from St Louis, Missouri.
 In 1934, Falk had created the character of Mandrake the Magician for King Features Syndicate, which also became a popular and long-running success in newspapers.
 King Features pressed Falk to come up with another creation and The Phantom was born.
 The Phantom comic-strip premiered in syndication in 1936 and still runs to this day.
 With The Phantom, Lee Falk in fact created the first superhero (or at least non-superpowered masked hero a la Zorro, The Long Ranger and Batman) comic-strip, predating Superman.
 Falk wrote every episode of the daily strip from 1936 until his death in 1999.

 The Phantom has been intermittently incarnated in the media.
-There was a fifteen chapter Columbia serial The Phantom (1943) starring Tom Tyler, which is favourably regarded by serial fans.
+There was a fifteen chapter Columbia serial The Phantom (1943) starring Tom Tyler, which was faithful to the original comic-strip.
 The character was incarnated into two animated series, Defenders of the Earth (1986-7) where The Phantom joined several other King Features heroes – Mandrake the Magician, Flash Gordon and their various siblings – in battling Ming the Merciless, and Phantom 2040 (1994-6), which concerns the activities of the Phantom’s son in a futuristic setting.
 The first major film adaptation in the modern era was The Phantom (1996) starring Billy Zane in the title role, which gave The Phantom a reasonably faithful cinematic airing but fared poorly at the box-office.

 There we briefly get to see The Phantom’s traditional costume, although this is quickly abandoned for a heavily armoured and visored bodysuit that makes him look more like a cross between a ninja and a SWAT officer.
 He is given his skull ring and two sidearms but the writers have to conduct some complicated explanation about them being modified in order to make these work alongside modern semi-automatic weapons.
 There is an equivalent of The Phantom’s companion Guran, although this is played by a woman (Sandrine Holt) rather than a man as is traditional.

 Perhaps the most contentious change is the introduction of the organisation Bpaa-Thap who serve as the equivalent of the comic-book’s Jungle Patrol.
-It seems here that the mini-series is attempting to be the equivalent of tv’s 24 (2001-10) having the hero go into action supported by an industry of technical people feeding him information from behind the scenes.
-Somehow, though based on an unknown jungle island, the Bpaa-Thap group have unlimited funding, access to private planes and technology far in advance of most regular law enforcement agencies.
+Here it feels as though the mini-series is attempting to be the equivalent of tv’s 24 (2001-10), having the hero go into action with the aid of a tech support crew feeding him information from behind the scenes.
+Though based on an unknown jungle island, the Bpaa-Thap group somehow have unlimited funding, access to private planes and technology far in advance of most regular law enforcement agencies.

 Ryan Carnes fares not too badly in the central role and one could at least believe him credibly holding together the main series.
 Isabella Rossellini turns up, breathily playing on her accent as the mad scientist of the show.
-It is sad to see someone like Isabella Rossellini doing a one-dimensional throwaway role like this where about the only distinction is seeing that she has gotten a whole lot older than the last time one saw her in anything.
+It is sad to see someone like Isabella Rossellini doing a one-dimensional throwaway role like this.
 As the lead villain and head of the Singh Brotherhood, Cas Anvar gives a broadly villainous performance that frequently falls into the campy.
 More promisingly, the end coda sets up the much more worthwhile Jean Marchand as villain for the presumed ensuing tv series (which never ended up happening).